Parks and Recreation FAQ

 - Classes cannot run in city parks without a permit/approval from the City of San Mateo.
 If you meet the requirements and want to run a fitness class in a city facility/space, please see our application and details.

 - No gathering.
 Stay at least 6 ft. apart from others

 - All dog parks and play areas (including mornings at certain fields) are open

 - Picnic areas & BBQ pits are closed

-- Basketball courts are open to people within the same household
+- Basketball courts are open to people within the same household (up to 5 people)

 - Fields are open for passive use only (no organized sports or pick-up games).
 In accordance with state and county health orders, restrictions are in place for use of fields within City of San Mateo parks.

 - NEW - Playground Use: As promised, we’re reopening playgrounds starting this weekend now that State public health experts released new COVID-19 safety rules!
 For your family’s safety, all playground visitors must follow these mandatory safety rules from the California Department of Public Health.

 Playground visitors must: